elliott-huge/elliott-huge/README.md

-I'm a Computer Scientist who advocates for end-users wherever I can :rocket:
+I'm a Computer Scientist who advocates for users